DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 #### IMPORTANT!
 gRPC-web have [limited streaming support](https://github.com/grpc/grpc-web#streaming-support).
 Especially bidirectional streams (both RPC requests and responses are sent and received using streams) which EventStoreDB use for `Append`-operations, are not supported by the gRPC-web protocol.
-When browser-support for [Streams](https://streams.spec.whatwg.org/) is high enough ([see global coverage](https://caniuse.com/streams)), the gRCP-web protocol will become optional and web clients will also be able to use the native gRPC protocol.

 The following EventStore commands are not supported in the browser as a consequence of these limitations:

 ```protobuf
 // persistent.proto